• Skip to primary navigation

 1. Peaceful mornings

-I use the word "peaceful" lightly here, as we are dealing with children after all, I mean come on now!
+I use the word "peaceful" lightly here, as we are dealing with children after all.
+I mean, come on now!
 Let's be real.
-But I have found that the most peaceful of mornings for me start out with a positive attitude.
+But I have found that the most peaceful mornings for me start out with a positive attitude.

-Usually 9 mornings out of 10, it is forced.
-My kids wake up very early and I've just never been a morning person, so it's not easy waking up chipper before the sun has risen.
+Usually, nine mornings out of ten, it is forced.
+My kids wake up very early, and I've just never been a morning person, so it's not easy waking up chipper before the sun has risen.
 If all I can think of that puts a smile on my soul is coffee, then I just think of coffee.

-I find that if I drag my feet too long, our mornings turn chaotic.
-So getting the kids fed helps cut out a lot of the whining that can turn a day sour before it even begins.
-Positivity and food help everyone in the morning.
-And coffee.
+If I drag my feet too long, our mornings turn chaotic.
+So, getting the kids fed helps cut out a lot of the whining that can turn a day sour before it even begins.
+Positivity and food help everyone in the morning, as does coffee.

 2. Monitor phone use